• XARAGUA

 Doctrinal infiltration by NGOs and sectarian organizations

-Digital propaganda aimed at the desacralization of Xaragua’s ecclesial state
+Digital propaganda aimed at the desacralization of Xaragua’s ecclesial and indigenous state

 Espionage within educational, religious, or diasporic structures